-Is there a difference between trips and vacations?
-Absolutely!
-Although we end up using these terms interchangeably, I try to differentiate the two as much as I can.
+Trips vs. vacations is an ongoing debate amongst travelers, however, if you’re wondering if there’s a difference between trips and vacations, I’d say absolutely.
+Although most of us end up using these terms interchangeably, I differentiate the two as much as possible.

-I realized the difference two years ago when my friends and family would rave and sometimes complain about how many vacations I take a year.
-I had to clarify on multiple occasions that although I travel often, not every “trip” is a “vacation”.
+I realized the difference a few years ago when my family and friends would rave (and sometimes complain) about how many “vacations” I was going on a year.
+I politely clarified that although I travel often for leisure, not every “trip” is a “vacation” and vice versa.
 Actually, now that I think about it, I don’t take many vacations a year.

 Trips vs. Vacations

 Table of Contents

 What’s the difference between trip and vacation?

 So what’s the fundamental difference between a trip and vacation?